 - Health and safety focus in daily operations, including;

 - increased ventilation of indoor spaces

 - We will be providing on-site COVID testing for unvaccinated students and staff, and on-demand testing for anyone with COVID-related symptoms

 Will we require students, ages 12 & up to be vaccinated?

-At this time, California has not made the COVID-19 vaccine mandatory for school-aged children and therefore it is not required by KIPP Northern California Public Schools.
+California has made the COVID-19 vaccine mandatory for school-aged children and therefore beginning July 2022.
+It is not currently required by KIPP Northern California Public Schools for the 2021-22 school year.
 We will continue to monitor the state’s vaccination requirements for K-12 students and update our policies accordingly.